Price: $950 as reviewed

 After spending some time with the Legion Tower 5, I think it’s a fine addition to the ranks of pre-built gaming PCs in this price category.
 But I’m struggling for a reason to choose it over any of the other similar machines on the market.

-But while it may not be one of the best gaming PCs you can buy, the Legion Tower 5 offers respectable performance for roughly $1,000.
+But while it may not be one of the best gaming PCs you can buy, the Legion Tower 5 offers respectable performance for roughly $1,000 (and you may even be able to get it for a little less with one of our Lenovo coupon codes).
 It's a good reminder that you don't need to shell out thousands of dollars for a high-end rig in order to enjoy great gaming performance at 1080p.

 Lenovo Legion Tower 5 review: Price and configurations